 - Kind of Jazz

-Our contribution to this year's Roman River Festival is an exciting double bill featuring two outstanding young musicians: harpist Alina Bzhezhinska and cellist Shirley Smart.
+Our first contribution to this year's Roman River Festival is an exciting double bill featuring two outstanding young musicians: harpist Alina Bzhezhinska and cellist Shirley Smart.

 An artist with a strong reputation for innovation, Alina's Hip Harp project creates a unique sound on the instrument with electronics and loop pedals, supported by a trio of top-notch musicians.